 In this section, you can customize text for the self-registration submit button, confirmation message, and redirect URL after self-registration.

-3. Separate Registration Page
+Separate Self-Registration Page

 By default, ‘Use a separate self-registration page’ is selected.
 If you disable this option, your team dashboard page will be used as the self-registration page (not recommended).